opsdis/aci-exporter/README.md

 If there is multiple apic urls configured the exporter will use the first apic it can login to starting with the first in the list.

+All configuration properties can be set by using environment variables.
+The prefix is `ACI_EXPORTER_` and property must be in uppercase.
+So to set the property `port` with an environment variable `ACI_EXPORTER_PORT=7121`.

 # Openmetrics format
 The exporter support [openmetrics](https://openmetrics.io/) format.
 This is done by adding the following accept header to the request: